Go back

 Audio clips mimic practice as realistically as possible

+‘Telephone conversations’ with fictional personas are simulated in the module through short audio clips.
 The participant conducts the entire conversation and has to follow all the required steps: from picking up the phone correctly to identifying the caller to giving the right advice.
+In this way, participants learn not only how to correctly handle questions in terms of content, but also how to adopt a customer-oriented attitude when conducting a conversation.

-To keep learning approachable and motivating as well as to give a feeling of “warm welcome,” a friendly, welcoming tone-of-voice and the use of humor are included in the learning solution.
+After each audio clip, the participant is given the choice of how to respond to the caller.
+With the help of constructive feedback, the participant knows immediately if this was the right response or if a different piece of advice is recommended.
+To keep learning accessible and motivating as well as to give a feeling of “warm welcome,” a friendly, welcoming tone-of-voice and the use of humor have been incorporated into the learning solution.

+Looking for a low-threshold way to onboard your new employees?
+Or would your organization benefit from a completely different learning solution?
 Let us hear from you via the contact form and we will get back to you!
+Rather call?
+Try us!
+We look forward to hearing from you.

 Maximise potential ...